Authing/docs/docs/en/guides/connections/enterprise/wecom-delegated-development-mode/README.md

 <img src="./images/02.png" >

-On the Configure Development Information page, click **Random Get** to generate the Token and EncodingAESKey; the callback URL for the development template needs to be generated after the app is created in the {{$localeConfig.brandName}} console and verified by the WeChat server, so let's keep the page here first and open the {{$ localeConfig.brandName}} console.
+On the Configure Development Information page, click **Random Get** to generate the Token and EncodingAESKey; the callback URL for the development template needs to be generated after the app is created in the {{$localeConfig.brandName}} console and verified by the WeChat server, so let's keep the page here first and open the {{$localeConfig.brandName}} console.

 <img src="./images/03.png" >